CreatorKit/button-gateway/README.md

 - Sends a flow message to user with ON or OFF status of led.

 Gateway application is serving two purposes here:
-- It is acting as awam2m server to communicate with awam2m client running on constrained devices.
+- It is acting as awalwm2m server to communicate with awalwm2m client running on constrained devices.
-- It is acting as awam2m client to communicate with Flowcloud awam2m server.
+- It is acting as awalwm2m client to communicate with FlowCloud awalwm2m server.

 | Object Name     | Object ID      | Resource Name | Resource ID |
 | :----           | :--------------| :-------------| :-----------|